iKenndac/new-blog/content/posts/2023-01-04-identity-crisis.md

 After weeks of solitude and introspection, I was finally starting to understand… but still had nothing in the form of solutions.

-"Failure."
+More tendrils. *"Failure".*

 ---

 Thankfully, the exploration of my physical health was a simpler affair.
 I describe Guillestre as "not particularly special", but it's smack bang in the middle of [one of the most beautiful regions on Earth](https://en.wikipedia.org/wiki/Hautes-Alpes).
-An eMTB rental place opened a few years ago, and during my stay I'd been renting a bike 2-3 times per week.
-I'd explored the valley on a bike plenty of times before, but having an *e*MTB unlocked routes previously unavailable to me — particularly in my physical state at the time.
-Almost every time I went out, I'd round a new corner an exclaim "HOLY SHIT" to nobody in particular as a new vista flooded into view.
-Early in the trip I'd picked one of the peaks and decided that it'd be fun to actually get there — two weeks later, when I did manage it, it took my breath away so strongly that I had to get off the bike and fight back tears for a moment.
+An [eMTB](https://www.bikeradar.com/advice/buyers-guides/best-electric-mountain-bikes/) rental place opened a few years ago, and during my stay I'd been renting a bike 2-3 times per week.
+I'd explored the valley by bike plenty of times before, but having an *e*MTB unlocked routes previously unavailable to me — particularly in my physical state at the time.
+Almost every time I went out, I'd round a new corner and exclaim "HOLY SHIT" to nobody in particular as a new vista flooded into view.
+Early in the trip I'd picked one of the peaks and decided that it'd be fun to actually get up there — two weeks later, when I did manage it, it took my breath away so sharply that I had to get off the bike and fight back tears for a moment.
 If anyone asks, it was the altitude.

 The pure joy this brought me gave very clear answers very quickly.
 Neglecting my health was robbing myself of the joy of exploring the outdoors as well as making my entire life worse.
 Reversing that course would be a huge step in helping everything else.

 <img src="/pictures/identity-crisis/ceillac.jpg" />
 {:.center}

-Towards the end of one particularly enjoyable ride, I was blasting along a trail when, out of nowhere, the bike was no longer underneath me and trees were whipping by at a terrifying rate.
+Towards the end of one [particularly enjoyable ride](https://www.strava.com/activities/4064168244), I was blasting along a trail when, out of nowhere, the bike was no longer underneath me and trees were whipping by at a terrifying rate.
 I awoke in a crumped pile at the bottom of a tree halfway down a ravine with my Apple Watch wailing and on the brink of calling the emergency services.
 I nearly let it.
 A few minutes of exploratory movements slowly ruled out a broken leg, and I started the agonising clamber back up to the path — made significantly more challenging by finding the bike halfway up. eMTBs are heavy at the best of times, but with a failed front tyre and what feels like a broken leg that's somehow still working, it was agony.
 Once at the path, I carried the bike very slowly — and in a lot of pain — off the side of the mountain and called for help.

 Luckily, I escaped what should have been broken bones and and airlift to hospital with "only" a hairline-fractured rib and extreme bruising down the side of my torso, hip, and leg.
-Even the bike survived largely unscathed — a couple of replaced spokes and it was good to go.
-Revisiting the crash site revealed what had happened: a moss-covered rock had caught a spoke in the front wheel, ripping the bike out from under me and sending me flying down the ravine, which thankfully was just "extremely steep" rather than "a cliff".
+Even the bike survived largely unscathed — a couple of new spokes and it was good to go.
+Revisiting the crash site revealed what had happened: a moss-covered rock had caught a spoke in the front wheel, ripping the bike out from under me and sending me flying down the ravine, which thankfully was just "extremely steep" rather than "a vertical cliff".
 I'd bounced off a large, flat rock before colliding with a cluster of small trees.
 Had the rock been pointy, things would have been a lot worse.
 Had the trees not been there, I'd have gone much further down into the ravine, possibly into the river at the bottom.
 Finally, the data on my bike computer showed that I'd been going much faster than was sensible for the trail, which is something an eMTB is great at doing.

 Lessons learned, I hopped back onto a bike as soon as I was physically able — I couldn't let myself get scared away from something that brings so much joy.